 Climate is the long term in this system.
 It is defined as the summary of weather phenomena characterising the mean state of the atmosphere at a given place or in a more or less large area, with all its periodic variations in the course of the year.
 It is represented by the overall statistical properties (means, extremes, frequencies, durations, etc.) over a sufficiently long period of time.
 Generally, a period of 30 years is taken as the reference period.
 In general, however, it must be said that the longer the measurement period, the more reliable the statement about the climatic character of an area!
-For the compilation of climate diagrams, the entire available measurement series of the meteorological stations are used if possible.
+For the compilation of ecological climate diagrams, the entire available measurement series of the meteorological stations are used if possible.

-Climate is therefore the result of the interaction of several climatic elements, of which radiation is the most fundamental.
+Climate is therefore the result of the interaction of several climatic elements, of which radiation is the most primary and fundamental.

 2.2 The radiation budget and astronomical basics